Demographics and Geography

 - OnTheMap: This tool shows where workers are employed and where they live through an interactive and geographically flexible mapping interface.
 The maps, charts, and reports also provide detailed worker characteristics such as age, earnings, NAICS industry sector, as well as information on race, ethnicity, and educational attainment.
 Used in emergency management with up-to-the-minute information on the path of a storm and economic data for affected areas.

-- J2J Explorer (BETA): This web-based analysis tool that enables comprehensive access to an innovative statistics on worker reallocation (i.e., flows of workers across employers, industries, and labor markets) in the United States.
+- Job-to-Job Flows Explorer: This web-based analysis tool that enables comprehensive access to an innovative statistics on worker reallocation (i.e., flows of workers across employers, industries, and labor markets) in the United States.

 Advanced Data Tools

 PUMS: Public-Use Microdata Samples (PUMS) files contain records for a sample of housing units with information on the characteristics of each unit and each person in it.

 MDAT: The Microdata Access Tool (MDAT) replaced DataFerrett in 2020.
 MDAT is is a unique data analysis and extraction tool with re-coding capabilities to customize data to suit your requirements when prefabricated tables are insufficient.
 Access additional information and the MDAT data tool online.